Toronto-based lawyer specializing in:

 James holds a Juris Doctor from Osgoode Hall Law School, where he graduated with several class prizes and the Silver Medal, and a Master of Laws from Yale Law School.
 After completing his JD he clerked at the Supreme Court of Canada for Justice Ian Binnie.
 James also holds a BSc in Computer Science and Cognitive Science from a university in Montreal presently named after a former slaveholder.

-Hear James speak about his work in multinational corporate accountability and modern slavery as recently featured on CBC Radio’s Ideas.
+Hear James speak about his work in multinational corporate accountability and modern slavery as recently featured on CBC Radio’s Ideas:

 In the Media